Fez248/trading_bot_HackUPC_2023/README.md

 # trading_bot_HackUPC_2023
-Yeah, optiver bot, with comissions :(
+Yeah, optiver bot, with comissions, but fuck comissions it literally prints money